wp-plugins/fraxion/readme.txt

 The first release.
 We think most bugs have been solved.
 But of course please let us know if you find any.

 == Upgrade Notice ==

+= 0.5.2 =

+Increases take up by readers by adding information to the lock banners to help readers know what is involved with unlocking an article.
+Slightly more signposting
+Fixed a bug that caused the titles of articles to be null in the Fraxion Payments database.
+Wordpress MU compatible allowing Fraxion Payments to know which is a MU base site and which are other sites in its network.

 = 0.4.9 =